Eli-BH/Eli-BH/README.md

 ## Full Stack Developer

-- 🔭 I just Graduated with a B.S. in Computer Science and Information Security
+- 🔭 I Graduated with a B.S. in Computer Science and Information Security
 - 🌱 I’m currently learning to use React Native
-- 🥅 2021 Goals: Expand my developement Skills with new Projects in new Technologies
+- 🥅 2021 Goals: Expand my developement Skills with new Projects and new Technologies
 - ⚡ Fun fact: I am a Street Photographer and Guitar player